Behind the scenes at a mattress maker – we take a tour of the Harrison Spinks farm in Yorkshire

 What about the hemp?

-hands with white wool
+Human hands feeling clumps of white sheep's wool

 (Image credit: Future PLC/Harrison Spinks)